SEMICeu/uri.semic.eu-proxy/README.md

 # uri.semic.eu-proxy
-The proxy setup for uri.semic.eu
+The proxy setup for uri.semic.eu.
+This repository contains the software code for the proxy setup, while the repository [uri.semic.eu-puris](https://github.com/SEMICeu/uri.semic.eu-puris) is the data repository being served by the proxy.

+Most of the documentation is developer oriented; editors are though invited to read the section on [updating the content](#common-activities).

 This repository creates a proxy setup for uri.semic.eu.
 It has support for